Writer Profile

 2021/02/16

 The Fukuzawa Yukichi Memorial Keio History Museum will feature a model recreating the Keio University Mita Campus as it appeared around 1923, approximately 100 years ago.
-The model, built at a 1/285 scale on a 1.2-meter square base, covers the Mita Hilltop Square, the Yochisha Elementary School located in the western lowlands (where the Co-op is now), and the Keio Futsubu School (located where the Chutobu Junior High School is today).
-Representative buildings of that era include the brick Jukukan-kyoku (Keio Corporate Administration) designed by Fujimoto Sukeyoshi (a relative of Fukuzawa and a student of Josiah Conder), the Old University Library which still stands today, the Public Hall used for ceremonies such as entrance ceremonies and lectures by famous figures like Einstein, and the University Preparatory School building, which was a rare reinforced concrete structure at the time (both designed by Sone Chujo Architectural Office; introduced in the December 2020 issue of Mita-hyoron, "Post-war Keio in Photos").
-Most other buildings besides these were wooden.
-Furthermore, the Enzetsukan (Public Speaking Hall), which now stands quietly on Inariyama, was located at that time just inside the Main Gate (now the East Gate), up the stairs and sandwiched between the Old University Library and the Jukukan-kyoku (Keio Corporate Administration).
+The model, built at a 1/285 scale on a 1.2-meter square base, covers an area including the Mita Hilltop Square, the Yochisha Elementary School (located in the western lowlands where the Co-op is now), and the Futsubu School (located where the Chutobu Junior High School is today).
+Representative buildings of that era include the brick Jukukan-kyoku (Keio Corporate Administration) designed by Fujimoto Sukichi, a relative of Fukuzawa and a student of Josiah Conder; the Old University Library, which still stands today; the Public Hall, used for ceremonies like entrance ceremonies and lectures by luminaries such as Albert Einstein; and the University Preparatory School building, which was a rare reinforced concrete structure for its time (both designed by Sone Chujo Architectural Office and introduced in the December 2020 issue of Mita-hyoron, "Post-war Keio in Photographs").
+Most other buildings were wooden.
+Furthermore, the Enzetsukan (Public Speaking Hall), which now stands quietly on Inari-yama, was then located just up the stairs from the main gate (now the East Gate), sandwiched between the Old University Library and the Jukukan-kyoku (Keio Corporate Administration).
 Since 1923, Mita Campus has undergone many transformations due to the Great Kanto Earthquake, the cutting of roads on the south side of the campus, and air raids, making the recreation a difficult task.

 What is the Significance of the Model Exhibition?

-The significance of the newly created Mita Campus model can be found in its role as a medium for passing down the "tangible aspects" of Keio University history.
+The significance of the Mita Campus model produced for this exhibition lies in its role as a medium for passing down the "tangible aspects" of Keio University history.

-Within Keio, attention is often focused on the "intangible aspects" such as Fukuzawa Yukichi's philosophy and Keio students culture, and research and preservation in these areas are active.
-However, for most people associated with the Juku, there are few opportunities to feel the historical continuity of the "tangible aspects" like the buildings and the campus layout.
-Therefore, by embodying the buildings as a model, we aimed to allow people to experience the atmosphere of old Mita three-dimensionally and to guide multifaceted interest in the history of the Juku.
+Within Keio, much attention is paid to the "intangible aspects" of Keio University, such as Fukuzawa Yukichi's philosophy and Keio students culture, and research and preservation in these areas are flourishing.
+However, for most people associated with the Juku, there are few opportunities to feel the historical continuity of the "tangible aspects," such as the buildings and the state of the campus.
+Therefore, by embodying the buildings in the form of a model, we aimed to allow visitors to three-dimensionally experience the atmosphere of old Mita and to guide multifaceted interest in the history of the Juku.
 The year 1923, before the earthquake, was chosen as the model period because it was a time when buildings that still exist today, such as the Enzetsukan (Public Speaking Hall) and the Old University Library, coexisted with buildings from Fukuzawa's lifetime that no longer exist.
-This allows one to feel the historical connection from the mid-Meiji period to the present, and a certain amount of documentation still exists for this era.
+This allows for a sense of historical connection from the mid-Meiji period to the present, and a certain amount of documentation was available for this era.

 Regarding the shapes, dimensions, and coloring of the buildings, which are crucial in model making, many were difficult to identify.

-First, for shapes and dimensions, we referred to drawings, photographs, and video materials held by the Fukuzawa Memorial Center and the Office of Facilities and Property Management.
-While some universities have lost drawings of their old school buildings, Keio University has a relatively large number of drawings remaining.
-However, there are not many elevation drawings, and the window positions shown on floor plans are often inaccurate, so photographs were essential for recreating the window arrangements on the back of buildings and the shapes of doors.
+First, for shapes and dimensions, we referred to drawings, photographs, and video materials held by the Fukuzawa Memorial Center for Modern Japanese Studies and the Office of Facilities and Property Management.
+While some universities have lost the drawings of their old school buildings, Keio University has a relatively large number of drawings remaining.
+However, there are not many elevation drawings, and the window positions shown on floor plans were often inaccurate, making photographs essential for recreating the window arrangements on the back of buildings and the shapes of doors.

-Even for the Jukukan-kyoku (Keio Corporate Administration), which was a symbol of Mita during Fukuzawa's lifetime, there were no proper floor plans, let alone elevation drawings.
-The appearance of the back side was identified through a reflection in a photo published in the "Mita Shimbun" shown on the left page.
-We also searched for clues in casual photos, such as estimating the details of the window arrangement on the south side of the Commercial and Industrial School building (which was near the current South School Building) by enlarging aerial photographs.
-For areas where there were no photographic records and the appearance was unknown, we drew elevation drawings based on floor plans and other available information.
-For parts that were absolutely difficult to recreate on our own, Mr. Hiroshi Watanabe of the Office of Facilities and Property Management's engineering section provided the drawings.
-In particular, the restoration drawings of the Fukuzawa Residence (located at Fukuzawa Park in the southeast corner of the campus), which underwent repeated additions and renovations, were a masterpiece by Mr. Watanabe.
+Even for the old Jukukan-kyoku (Keio Corporate Administration), which was a symbol of Mita during Fukuzawa's lifetime, there were no proper floor plans, let alone elevation drawings.
+The appearance of the back side was identified through a photograph published in the "Mita Shimbun" shown on the left page.
+We also searched for clues in casual photographs, such as estimating the details of the window arrangement on the south side of the Commercial and Industrial School building (which was near the current South School Building) by enlarging aerial photographs.
+For areas where no photographs existed and the appearance was unknown, we drew elevation drawings by inferring from floor plans and other available information.
+For parts that were impossible to recreate on our own, Mr. Hiroshi Watanabe of the Office of Facilities and Property Management's construction department provided the drawings.
+In particular, the restoration drawings for the Fukuzawa Residence (located at Fukuzawa Park in the southeast corner of the campus), which underwent repeated additions and renovations, were a masterpiece by Mr. Watanabe.
 By organizing multiple drawings, including those from the renovation by Fukuzawa's favorite carpenter, Daigoro Kanasugi, I am confident we were able to get as close as possible to its appearance at the time.

 Coloring was similarly difficult.
-For the color of the walls, postcards and sketches by students of the Yochisha, Keio Futsubu School, and the Commercial and Industrial School from the Taisho and Showa eras were important materials.
-For decorative parts where the material was unknown, we decided based on similar buildings from the same era.
+For the color of the walls, postcards and sketches by Yochisha, Futsubu School, and Commercial and Industrial School students from the Taisho and Showa eras were important materials.
+For decorative parts where the material could not be determined, we made decisions by referring to similar buildings of the same era.

-While there were such hardships, the process of researching photos and drawings led to the discovery of interesting materials, such as a rejected design for the "Maboroshi no Mon" (the former main gate) and a simple floor plan showing the use of each room in the Jukukan-kyoku (Keio Corporate Administration).
-Furthermore, by collecting and comparing many photos, we found many subtle differences in the buildings across different years.
-I believe such trivial information could be an important clue for historically verifying the use and transition of campus space in the future.
+While there were such hardships, the process of researching photographs and drawings led to the discovery of interesting materials, such as a rejected design proposal for the "Maboroshi no Mon" (the former main gate) and a simple floor plan showing the use of each room in the old Jukukan-kyoku (Keio Corporate Administration).
+Furthermore, by collecting and comparing many photographs, we found many subtle differences in the buildings across different years.
+I believe such trivial information can serve as important clues for historically verifying the use and transition of campus space in the future.

 Highlights and How to Enjoy the Exhibit

-In this model, we have recreated details as far as technically possible, down to the number of horizontal boards on the exterior walls and the color of the window frames.
-The positions of structures such as utility poles, trees, cobblestones, and outdoor lights have also been verified based on materials as much as possible.
-We have also recreated features that are now known only to a few, such as the slope extending from the Fukuzawa Residence toward Mita-dori, the waterway extending from Inariyama to the bottom of the hill, and the Ginkgo Tree in the Quad that still remains in the courtyard.
-Additionally, we included the daphne (jinchoge) mentioned in Hideo Yoshino's poem ("When the daphne blooms in front of the library / Both love and exams were painful") and the Chinese trumpet vine (ryoshoka) mentioned in Haruo Sato's poem ("Wine, Song, Tobacco, and Women"), even though their blooming seasons differ.
+In this model, we have recreated details down to the number of horizontal boards on the exterior walls and the color of the window frames as far as technically possible.
+The positions of structures such as utility poles, trees, cobblestones, and outdoor lights are also based on historical research as much as possible.
+We have also recreated features that are now known only to a few, such as the slope extending from the Fukuzawa Residence toward Mita-dori, the waterway extending from Inari-yama to the bottom of the hill, and the Ginkgo Tree in the Quad that still remains.
+Additionally, we included the daphne (jinchoge) that appears in Hideo Yoshino's poem "When the daphne blooms in front of the library / Both love and exams were painful," and the trumpet vine (ryoshoka/nozen-kazura) mentioned in Haruo Sato's poem "Wine, Song, Tobacco, and Women," even though their flowering seasons differ.
 Since the model is precisely crafted down to details not visible from the front, please feel free to reach around and take photos from behind the display case.

-Another way to enjoy the exhibit is to learn about the surprising architectural history of Keio University through the captions.
-Some of the recreated buildings were destined to be relocated from the Mita Hilltop Square to other Keio sites (such as the Chutobu or Senior High School).
-It is thought that construction costs were saved by reusing school buildings as the campus expanded.
-Relocations during the post-war reconstruction period, in particular, are thought to have played an important role in supporting the reorganization of affiliated schools amidst financial hardship.
-The "Album of Keio University School Buildings, etc." (Volume 3) held by the Mita Media Center (Keio University Library) contains the phrase "Japanese houses are movable property," which symbolizes the frequent relocation and repurposing of Keio's buildings.
+Another way to enjoy the exhibit is to learn about the unexpected architectural history of Keio University through the captions.
+Some of the recreated buildings were destined to be moved from the Mita Hilltop Square to other campus sites within the Juku (such as Chutobu or Keio Senior High School).
+It seems that construction costs were saved by reusing school buildings as the campus expanded.
+In particular, relocations during the post-war reconstruction period are thought to have played an important role in supporting the reorganization of affiliated schools amidst financial pressure.
+In the "Album of Keio University School Buildings, etc." (Volume 3) held by the Mita Media Center (Keio University Library), there is a phrase that symbolizes the use of buildings at the Juku, which were often moved or repurposed: "Japanese houses are movable property."

-As a museum planner, I would be delighted if visitors did not just look at this model, but also took a walk through the campus after seeing the exhibition to feel the differences from the past.
-I hope you enjoy the pleasure of finding places where you can imagine the appearance of yesteryear, such as the remains of the path leading to the aforementioned Fukuzawa Residence.
-Also, Keio students of a wide range of ages, from Yochisha pupils to university students, studied at Mita, and it would be interesting to imagine their lives.
+As an organizer of the museum, I would be delighted if visitors did not just look at this model, but also took a walk through the campus after seeing the exhibition to feel the differences and similarities with the past.
+I hope you enjoy the pleasure of finding places where you can imagine the appearance of yesteryear, such as the remnants of the path leading to the aforementioned Fukuzawa Residence.
+Also, Mita was a place where Keio students of a wide range of ages, from Yochisha students to university students, studied; it would be interesting to imagine their lives as well.

 *Affiliations and titles are as of the time of publication.